-Our programs help stabilize the poorest farmers by reducing their risks to outside shocks, whether outside shocks like those from extreme weather or market volatility or internal shocks caused by a health crisis or food shortage.
-To be prepared, farm households need some form of financial security, health protection, access to weather information, and tools for adapting to extreme and hard-to-predict events.
+Our programs help stabilize the poorest farmers by reducing their risks to shocks, whether they are external shocks, like those from extreme weather or market volatility, or internal shocks caused by a health crisis or food shortage.
+To be prepared, farm households need financial security, health protection, access to weather information, and tools for adapting to extreme and hard-to-predict events.

-Using savings groups as a platform, this program links women farmers to services and financing for climate-smart agriculture, strengthens knowledge and skills on better food utilization and nutrition practices, and improves resilience to food security shocks through increased savings and assets.
+Using savings groups as a platform, women farmers are linked to services and financing for climate-smart agriculture, strengthen their knowledge and skills on better food utilization and nutrition practices, and improve their resilience to food security shocks through increased savings and assets.

 Savings group members learn about agricultural information specific to the fragile ecosystem that supports their farms.
 They are trained in affordable conservation techniques, practices to improve their yields, and business skills to better market their crops.
-As a group, they have access to suppliers and supplies that would otherwise be challenging for an individual woman farmer to get – fertilizers, pesticides, and improved seeds.
+As a group, they have access to suppliers and supplies that are otherwise challenging for an individual woman farmer to get fertilizers, pesticides, and improved seeds.

 Nutrition education enables group members to make the most of available foods for the long-term health of their families, a critical lifeline during lean times.
 Savings and loans are generated and managed by the group, which also gains access to formal financial services through mobile banking.